VipulOswall/wordmarathon/README.md

 # Word Marathon

- This is a hobby project where I created a word game.
+ This is a word game.

  I would love to receive any suggestions / improvements.